 @ini_set('display_errors', 0);

-This logs errors to wp-content/debug.log without displaying them to visitors.
-WP_DEBUG shows PHP warnings and notices helping identify issues.
-Always disable on production sites to prevent information disclosure and performance impacts.
-Understanding debugging constants and practices demonstrates professional development maturity.
+WP_DEBUG logs errors to wp-content/debug.log without being displayed to visitors, while PHP warnings and notices help identify issues.
+Always disable on production websites in order to protect information disclosure and performance impacts; understanding debugging constants and practices demonstrates professional maturity and should never be turned on!

 82. How do you migrate a WordPress site?